 In China, in 1989, a religious revival involved both the House Churches (i.e. the Protestant Churches whose activity is not authorized by the government) and the religious movement known as the Shouters, originating from the Chinese preachers Watchman Nee (1903–1972) and Witness Lee (1905–1997).
 In the same year 1989, the person later identified as Almighty God by her followers began participating in meetings of the Shouters.
 In 1991, she began to utter words that followers compared, for authority and power, to those expressed by Jesus Christ.
 Many Christians started reading these utterances and believing they were “what the Spirit says to the Churches” (Rev 2:7, 17).
 Among these was Zhao Weishan, who would later become the administrative leader of the movement.
 Not until 1993 did the readers of the utterances start believing that their author was the incarnate God, the second coming of Jesus Christ and Almighty God, the unique God.
 The movement, born in 1991, became known as The Church of Almighty God (CAG, also known as Eastern Lightning).
 While stating that God incarnated in our time in a female human being, the CAG never mentions her name.
 Several scholars identify her with Yang Xiangbin, a woman born in 1973 in northwestern China.

-- Call for submissions International Commission of Human Rights Experts on Ethiopia
+- Item 4: Interactive dialogue with the International Commission of Human Rights Experts on Ethiopia

 - Oral Statement Lebanon : Item 3: General debate on promotion and protection of all human rights, civil, political, economic, social and cultural rights, including the right to development – General Debate

 - HRC 54 Written Statement : The use of law and military justice to repress “political dissent” in lebanon: the Omar Harfouch case